Tom Watson

 2009 – 2013

-As one of Facebook's early product designers, I helped set core product and team foundations during a period of hypergrowth.
-I created the first Facebook Interface Guidelines, designed early mobile experiences across iOS, Android, and mobile web, and shipped products including Places and Photos. ›
+As one of Facebook's early product designers, I helped set core foundations during a period of hypergrowth.
+I created the first Facebook Interface Guidelines, designed early mobile experiences across iOS, Android, and mobile web, and shipped products including Places plus numerous Photos and Profile features.
+I also played a major role in recruiting and hiring designers, helping build the team alongside the work.

 2006 – 2009